Al in Software Testing: Artificial Intelligence Testing Methods and ToolsJune 1, 2018

 The points above are just the tip of the iceberg.

-AI-testing AIs aren’t quite there yet, but it’s already possible find AIs in software testing tools.
+AI-testing AIs aren’t quite there yet, but it’s already possible to find AIs in software testing tools.
 In fact, there are at least 5 UI testing tools whose that incorporate AI into automation.

 That said, image comparison is all there is to it, so you are left to do 90% of the testing work.
 Applitools requires you to write your own tests, capture your own screenshots, at the right times, and then call their service.
-Still, it’s easy to see what potential AI holds for visual testing (provided that it moves beyond automatic thresholding).
+Still, it’s easy to see what potential artificial intelligence holds for visual testing (provided that it moves beyond automatic thresholding).

 One peculiar fact about Testim is that its co-founder is also the ex-director of R&D from Applitools.
 Functionality-wise, Testing promises to unleash the power of machine learning to tackle test authoring and maintenance.
-What this means in more practical sense is “auto-healing locators”.
+What this means in a more practical sense is “auto-healing locators”.
 If you’re thinking this feature was available before the AI and ML hype, you’re 100% right.
-But hey, everything’s better machine learning, right?
+But hey, everything’s better with machine learning, right?

 ML or not, Testim uses a sophisticated algorithm to automatically update element locators.
 For instance, should the ID change for some reason, the platform will automatically swap it for a new one.
 As a result, you waste less time fixing broken tests, which is a huge advantage for UI testers.

-3. Mabl: a virtual assistant for testers
+3. Mabl: a Virtual Assistant for Testers

 The Mabl team puts a strong emphasis on machine learning in software testing.
 Or at least, that’s a huge emphasis their marketing.
 The team behind this project refers to Mabl as a “she/her”, and they call their recorder extension “Mabl trainer”.
 The overall UX of the platform revolves around personification and “AI-fication”, too.